 Benefits of CAPM® Certification

 Getting your CAPM® certification is a great path to take if you want to build your skills to consider a career move into project management.
 If your goal is to be able to manage larger or more complex projects and take on more responsibility, this credential is a great next step.

 The CAPM vs PMP Exam

 Because this certification does not require project management experience like the PMP®, the exam for the CAPM® is less complex.
 It is fact-based and doesn’t require you to interpret scenarios.
 The exam takes three hours to complete and consists of 150 questions.
-You have to retake it every five years to maintain this certification.
+You have to retake it every three years to maintain this certification.

 This is an entry-level certification (unlike the PMP®, which has more extensive requirements) that you can get when don’t yet have the PMP’s® prerequisite experience.
 The prerequisites for this certification are a secondary degree (high school, or associates degree) and 23 hours of project management education.

 What Happens After You Become a CAPM®?